When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Additional Results

 \subsection{Main Experiments}

 First, we report the results of the experiments that investigate the role of data.
 This includes the results from all models trained with the single-domain (Wikipedia) and mixed-domain (unbalance-vs-balanced) monolingual data in Section~\ref{sec:results-wiki-mono} and Section~\ref{sec:result-mixed-mono}, respectively.
 Recall that ML50 contains parallel data from many different sources, which are mostly out-of-domain data with respect to the Wikipedia domain.
-The same holds for the ML50 test data. \begin{itemize} \item Table~\ref{tab:mmt-full-main-ml50} shows the results on ML50. \item Table~\ref{tab:mmt-full-main-flores} shows the results on FLORES. \item Table~\ref{tab:mmt-full-main-ntrex} shows the results on NTREX. \item Table~\ref{tab:mmt-full-main-tico19} shows the results on TICO-19. \end{itemize}
+The same holds for the ML50 test data.

+We include the full results for all methods across all monolingual splits in Table~\ref{tab:mmt-full-main-ml50} (ML50), Table~\ref{tab:mmt-full-main-flores} (FLORES), Table~\ref{tab:mmt-full-main-ntrex} (NTREX) and Table~\ref{tab:mmt-full-main-tico19} (TICO-19).
+Next, we also include the line charts with the score differences of all models with all metrics in Figure~\ref{fig:delta-scores-all}, which are the counterparts of the Figures~\ref{fig:delta-bleu-wiki},~\ref{fig:delta-bleu-wiki-flores-ntrex} in the main body of the paper.